Johnson County KS · Car Detailing Guide

 I'm going to talk about the equipment specifically because this is where a lot of detail work goes wrong.
 Not all steam cleaners are the same.

 The attachments also matter.
 I use a brass nozzle for concentrating heat on grease spots and textured surfaces, a fabric attachment with microfiber pad for seats and carpets, and a flat nozzle for door panels and dashboards.
-The right attachment means the steam is directed where it needs to go rather than dispersed.

 Why This Matters for Johnson County Vehicles Specifically